-Swiss law provides for a catalogue of specific rights for shareholders to take legal action in the event of infringement of the law by corporate bodies.
-For example, each shareholder has the right to challenge resolutions of the shareholders' meeting that are in breach of the law or the articles of association (Article 706 I CO); there is, however, no right to challenge resolutions of the board.
-Any resolution passed by the shareholders' meeting or the board violating fundamental rules of company law is void.
+Swiss company law provides for a catalogue of specific rights of shareholders to take legal action in the event of an infringement of the law by corporate bodies.
+For example, each shareholder has the right to challenge resolutions of the shareholders' meeting that are in breach of the law or the articles of association;20 there is no right to challenge resolutions of the board.
+However, any resolution passed by the shareholders' meeting or the board violating fundamental rules of company law is void.